OPM/ResInsight-UserDocumentation/content/getting-started/download-and-install/build-instructions-ubuntu.md

     ThirdParty/vcpkg/bootstrap-vcpkg.sh

+### Qt - package manager

+Qt6 can be installed using the package manager for Ubuntu

+    apt install qt6-base-dev qt6-base-private-dev qt6-charts-dev qt6-networkauth-dev libqt6svg6 qt6-5compat-dev

+    Ubuntu 22.04 : Qt 6.2.4
+    Ubuntu 24.04 : Qt 6.4.2

+Please note that 6.4 is fully supported for build, but some install features are not supported.

-### Qt
+### Qt - aqtinstall

-The version of Qt  ResInsight depends on is probably not available as a package for the Linux distribution you are working with.
 Here is a short description on how to install a custom Qt version.

 [aqtinstall](https://github.com/miurahr/aqtinstall) is a Python tool used to install precompiled versions of Qt.
 Other ways to install Qt is described [official Qt documentation](https://www.qt.io/download-qt-installer-oss)